kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 ## Service Account Volume Projection

-From v1.11, k8s supports a new way to project service account token into a Pod.
+Kubernetes 1.11 and higher supports a new way to project a service account token into a Pod.
-Users can specify token request with audiences, expirationSeconds.
-Besides, the service account token would become invalid when the Pod is deleted.
-A Projected Volume named [ServiceAccountToken](/docs/concepts/storage/volumes/#projected) is designed to request and store the token.
+You can specify a token request with audiences, expirationSeconds.
+The service account token becomes invalid when the Pod is deleted.
+A Projected Volume named [ServiceAccountToken](/docs/concepts/storage/volumes/#projected) requests and stores the token.

 {{% /capture %}}